Introduce yourself. What is your name and where are you from?

 All kinds!
 I really enjoy exploring new avenues and learning different processes.
-Of course, most of my work is digital, but I also like to incorporate a handmade quality in my work.
-A lot of my illustrations and lettering pieces are hand drawn, scanned in, and then digitally fine-tuned.
+Of course, most of my work is digital, but I also like to incorporate handmade quality in my work.
+A lot of my illustrations and lettering pieces are hand-drawn, scanned in, and then digitally fine-tuned.

 What artists inspire you?

 Paula Scher is one of the first designers I learned about, while I was still trying to sort out what I wanted to do for a career.
 Learning about the way she became a powerhouse in the industry really motivated me.
 I also love Jessica Hische’s lettering and illustration styles, both of these women are big career inspirations for me.